hammaadworks/wgetube/docs/epics.md

 **When** I share a YouTube or Instagram Reels link from its native app **Then** Wgetube appears as a share target.

+**And** the system performs sanity checks on the shared URL to ensure it's a valid video source and prevents unnecessary resource usage for invalid links.
+**And** the system optimizes the process to quickly display download options and initiate download without wasting resources.
 **And** when Wgetube is selected as a share target, then the PWA opens, video details are automatically fetched, and the download process is initiated.
 **And** when the download is complete, then the downloaded video is available in my local library.

 **Prerequisites:** Story 1.1, Story 1.2

 **Technical Notes:** Implement PWA Web Share Target API.
 Configure `manifest.json` and service worker to handle shared URLs.
+Include validation logic for shared URLs.
+Optimize PWA service worker handling and data processing for efficiency.

+### Story 1.4: Domain Replacement Download Trigger

+As a user,
+I want to be able to replace "youtube.com" or "instagram.com" in a video URL with "wgetube.hammaadworks.com" in my browser's address bar, So that the Wgetube application automatically processes the video for download.

+**Acceptance Criteria:**

+**Given** I am viewing a video on a supported platform (e.g., YouTube, Instagram).
+**When** I manually change the domain in the URL from `youtube.com` to `wgetube.hammaadworks.com` (e.g., `https://www.youtube.com/watch?v=abc` becomes `https://www.wgetube.hammaadworks.com/watch?v=abc`) and navigate to it.
+**Then** the Wgetube application launches (if not already open) and automatically initiates the video details fetching process for the original video URL.
+**And** the system performs sanity checks on the modified URL to ensure it's a valid video source.
+**And** the system optimizes the process to quickly display download options without unnecessary resource consumption.

+**Prerequisites:** Story 1.1, Story 1.2

+**Technical Notes:** Implement URL parsing logic to detect the `wgetube.hammaadworks.com` domain and extract the original video URL.
+Redirect or process the request to trigger the download flow.
+Consider server-side routing or client-side URL handling.

-### Story 1.4: Direct File System Access for Downloaded Content
+### Story 1.5: Direct File System Access for Downloaded Content

 As a user,
 I want to directly select the download location for video and audio content on my device,